DialogueMaker/plugin/README.md

 ## How do I use it?
 Check out [How to use the Dialogue Maker](https://github.com/beastslash/roblox-dialogue-maker/wiki/How-to-use-the-Dialogue-Maker) on the wiki!

+## Development
+Use `client.project.json` to develop with only the DialogueClientScript.
+Use `plugin.project.json` to develop both.

 ## Can I contribute?
 Sure!
 If you feel like that the Dialogue Maker can be improved for everyone, just send a feature request in the issues.
 You could also submit a pull request if you already added it yourself.
 Beastslash will sync changes made between the plugin and repository.